library(quarto)

 ::::

-The :::: columns indicates to quarto that you want to start a set of columns, and :::: indicates when quarto should end the columns.
+that you want to start a set of columns, and ::::

-Within those markers, each column begins and ends with :::.
-At the beginning of the column, you can specify the width with {.column width="xx%"}, where xx is a percentage, and where all the percentages should add up to 100%.
+, where xx is a percentage, and where all the percentages should add up to 100%.
 Don’t use spaces before or after the equals sign, or this will fail!

 D.4.
 Including images

 If you are creating images in R, you can simply type the name of the image inside a R code block.
-For example, suppose you used ggplot to create a histogram called leah.hist.
-To have leah.hist appear in a presentation window, you need only type leah.hist inside a code block.1
+For example, suppose you used ggplot

-For images that are files on your computer, write code like this ![title of image](image_file_name.jpg) or .png, or whichever supported file type you use.
+For images that are files on your computer, write code like this ![title of image](image_file_name.jpg)

 You can change the width of the image with text after the code that includes the image.
-For example, you can write ![title of image](image_file_name.jpg){width=70%}.
+For example, you can write ![title of image](image_file_name.jpg){width=70%}

-You can also specify the width in pixels ({width=300}), or inches ({width=6in}).
+You can also specify the width in pixels ({width=300}

 At the moment, quarto cannot add an image file that sits on a network drive and not in the same directory as the presentation.
 This is a known bug, but it has not yet been fixed.
-So I suggest that you put all the images you’d like to include in the same directory as your .qmd file.
+So I suggest that you put all the images you’d like to include in the same directory as your .qmd

 D.5.
 Options for R code blocks

-There are many options for the code you include in your qmd document.
+document.
 I’ll discuss options for naming each code chunk and for modifying the output of code chunks.
 This, however, just scratches the surface of what R can do.
 There are additional options for annotating code chunks, and you can make code fold, add line numbers and much more.

-All code chunk options go below the ```{r} and begin with #|.
+All code chunk options go below the ```{r}

 I encourage you to give a name to each code chuck that you include.
 This allows you to refer within the document to each code chunk, but is probably most useful for debugging.
-For example, to name a chunk “first-chuck” you would add #| label: first-chunk.
+For example, to name a chunk “first-chuck” you would add #| label: first-chunk

 I frequently use the options to show output.
 A full list is here, and I’ll briefly review the options I find most useful here.

-• #| eval: true/false When true, quarto executes the code in the block.
-When false, quarto does not execute the code.
-If you want to show code that generates an error, setting eval equal to false is a good idea.
-If true, the code will break during compiling and you won’t have a final document.
+equal to false is a good idea.
+If true, the code will break during compiling and you won’t have a final document.#| echo: true/false

-• #| echo: true/false When true, quarto writes code to the html output.
-When false, quarto shows any output, such as numbers or figures, but doesn’t write the code itself to the html output.
-If I want to show a R-created figure, I often use eval: true and echo: false.
+shows any output, such as numbers or figures, but doesn’t write the code itself to the html output.
+If I want to show a R-created figure, I often useeval: true

-• #| warning: true/false when false, R omits printing warning messages from your code to the html output.
+when false, R omits printing warning messages from your code to the html output.
 When true, R includes warnings.
-I usually set warning: false when I show code loading packages to students.
+I usually setwarning: false

-• #| error: true/false When true, errors print in the html output, but do not stop the code from processing.
+When true, errors print in the html output, but do not stop the code from processing.
 When false, which is the default, errors stop the code from processing.

 D.6.
-How quarto compiles
+How quarto

-A few words of warning on how quarto processes. quarto starts at the top of your document and works forward.
+starts at the top of your document and works forward.
 If it hits an error it can’t resolve, it stops and does not generate an output file.
 You will see error messages in the “Background Jobs” window.

-Suppose you learn that there is an error in your third R chunk.
-Your first inclination might be to go to that chunk in your .qmd document and run it (with the little green arrow at the top right of the chunk).
+document and run it (with the little green arrow at the top right of the chunk).
 However, if that chunk relies on information from previous chunks – perhaps a dataframe you created in a previous chunk – you’ll need to re-run all the previous chunks to get your chunk ready for testing.

 Because this is so annoying, I generally write code in a R file (a .R script).
 When that code works, I then plug it into a quarto document, diving up into chunks as I see fit.